Last Mile Logistics

-LaMiLo aims to create a step change in freight deliveries by fully considering the ‘last mile’ of a supply chain when planning a freight logistics journey.
-This is to ensure a more efficient and integrated logistics approach throughout North West Europe (NWE).
-The project brings together experts from all sectors of the freight transport industry to change behaviour of private companies, the public sector and consumers in order to make better use of existing transport infrastructure and networks.
+LaMiLo aimed to create a step change in freight deliveries by fully considering the ‘last mile’ of a supply chain when planning a freight logistics journey.
+This was to ensure a more efficient and integrated logistics approach throughout North West Europe (NWE).
+The project brought together experts from all sectors of the freight transport industry to change behaviour of private companies, the public sector and consumers in order to make better use of existing transport infrastructure and networks.

-The partner countries are Netherlands, Germany, France, UK, Ireland, Belgium, and Luxembourg.
+The partner countries were Netherlands, Germany, France, UK, Ireland, Belgium, and Luxembourg.

 Total Budget: €7.3 million (50% match funded)

 Transport suppliers and operators looking for guidance to improve productivity and customer satisfaction through increased efficiency of the delivery of goods.
 The LaMiLo project was of benefit to: